guicho271828/aaai-template/README.md

 Several notes:

+* Why the file is named asai.tex?: Because the camera-ready submission requires that you need to name the latex source file in your last name.
+Asai is my last name...

 * It encourages the use of [Inkskape](https://inkscape.org/) to prepare svg images in `img` subdirectory, which are automatically compiled into pdf figures.
 (This is a recommended way, since pngs are bitmaps and doesnt print